Metis-SPECS: Decoupling Multimodal Learning via Self-distilled Preference-based Cold Start: Empirical Investigation

 \subsection{Evaluating Degree of Generalization}

 To evaluate the impact of preference-based versus supervised data on a model's generalization capabilities under a fixed sample size, we introduce the metric of \textbf{Generalization Factor (GF)}.

 \textbf{Setup}.
-We define an evaluation function $\psi(f,P)\in\mathbb{R}$ that measures the performance of a model $f$ on a data distribution $P.$ A higher value of $\psi$ indicates better performance.
+We define an evaluation function $\psi(f_n,P)\in\mathbb{R}$ that measures the performance of a model $f$ on a data distribution $P$ and $n$ refers to the size of the training data samples.
+A higher value of $\psi$ indicates better performance.

-We consider two types of training data, denoted by $\tau\in\{pref,sup\}$, corresponding to preference data and supervised data.
-For a given data type $\tau$ and a fixed sample size $n$, a model $f_{\tau,n}$ is obtained by applying an algorithm $A_\tau$ to a training set $S_{\tau,n}$ which consists of $n$ samples drawn from a training distribution $P_{train}$.

 \textbf{Generalization Factor}.
-To assess the model's performance, we measure its effectiveness on both in-distribution (ID) and out-of-distribution (OOD) data. \begin{itemize}[left=10pt] \item ID Performance: The ID performance, $\Psi_\mathrm{ID}^\tau(n)$, is evaluated on a hold-out set from the same distribution $P_{train}$
+To accurately evaluate the generalization ability of a model, we first need to test the model's performance on in-distribution (ID) and out-of-distribution (OOD) tasks.
+Among them, ID tasks require the same as the task requirements during training, while OOD tasks require different from the task requirements during training. \begin{itemize}[left=10pt] \item ID Performance: $\Psi_\mathrm{ID}(n)$, is evaluated on a hold-out set from the same distribution $P_{train}$.